 What impact can tinnitus have, and is it serious

-Many people experience short periods of tinnitus at some point after being exposed to loud noise – for example, after a music concert.
-And some people that their symptoms come and go, or are only a mild irritation.
+Many people experience short periods of tinnitus after being exposed to loud noise – for example, after a concert.
+Others find that symptoms come and go, or are only a mild irritation.

-But, more persistent tinnitus is estimated to affect around 10% of the UK population – with 1% experiencing severe tinnitus.
-While tinnitus is rarely a sign of an underlying health condition, it can be distressing and have a significant impact on quality of life.
-For example, it may affect concentration and cause issues such as insomnia and depression.
+However, more persistent tinnitus is estimated to affect around 10% of the UK population, with 1% experiencing severe tinnitus.
+While tinnitus is rarely serious, it can be distressing and affect quality of life, sometimes leading to things like insomnia and depression

-Sometimes, tinnitus improves gradually on its own over time – either by symptoms disappearing or people simply getting used to it.
-However, it’s important to speak to your GP if you suspect you have tinnitus so that they can rule out any potential underlying causes and help you find ways to cope.
+Sometimes, tinnitus improves on its own, but it’s important to speak to your GP to rule out any potential underlying causes and help you find ways to cope.

 When should I see my GP?